Admission to the Educator Preparation Program

 First Year and transfer students are encouraged to declare their intention to work toward educator certification as early as possible after enrolling at DBU.
 A College of Education advisor counsels with each student individually to develop a semester-by-semester degree plan to assure proper sequence of courses.
 Teacher Candidates wishing to officially enter the Educator Preparation Program should make application to the program during the spring semester of the sophomore year (after 45 semester hours).
 Applications to the program will be considered based on the following criteria:

-- Required level of performance on the SAT: 1070 with 500 Critical Reading and 500 Mathematics OR ACT: 23 composition with 19 on English and 19 on Mathematics.
+- Required level of performance on the SAT administered prior to March 5, 2016: 1070 with 500 Critical Reading and 500 Mathematics OR SAT administered on or after March 5, 2016: 480 Evidenced-Based Reading and Writing, and 530 Mathematics (mixing or combining scores from SAT administered prior to March 5, 2016 and the SAT administered on or after March 5, 2016 is not allowable) OR ACT: 23 composition with 19 on English and 19 on Mathematics.
 If current SAT/ACT scores do not meet minimum standards, the candidate must take or retake the ACT (for a total of two attempts).
 If standard is not met after two ACT attempts, then TSI is accepted with the following minimum scores: Mathematics: 350, Reading: 351, Writing: a placement score of at least 340 and an essay score of at least 4; or a placement score of less than 340, and an ABE Diagnostic level of at least 4, and an essay score of at least 5.

 - An application of petition filed with the College of Education requesting admission to the Educator Preparation Program.

 - Completion of an interview with a College of Education faculty member.

 - Three letters of recommendation must be submitted: (1) from the College of Education and (2) from their content area.